Medicare Costs and Premiums

 Medicare Cost for Part A

-If you have to buy Part A, you will pay up to $413/month for it in 2017.
-People with less than 40 quarters work experience but more than 30 quarters can get a pro-rated premium.
+If you have to buy Part A, you will pay up to $458/month for it in 2020.
+A pro-rated premium is available if you worked less than 40 quarters work experience but more than 30 quarters.

-Most people new to Medicare on or after January 2017 will pay $134 for Part B, or an adjusted amount as listed below if you have a higher income than most people.
-Your Part B premium will be deducted from your social security check or billed to you quarterly if you are not yet enrolled in Social Security income benefits.
+Most people new to Medicare on or after January 2017 will pay $148.50 in 2021 for Part B, or an adjusted amount as listed below if you have a higher income than most people.
+The Part B premium is paid in the form of a deduction from your social security check.
+You will be billed quarterly from Medicare if you are not yet receiving Social Security income benefits.

 You’ll pay the standard premium amount if:

-- You enroll in Part B for the first time in 2017
+- You enrolled in Part B for the first time in 2017 or later

 - You don’t get Social Security benefits

 - Part B premiums are directly billed to you.